herb4.jpg (20897 bytes)

 SGM Herbert A. Friedman (Ret.)

 Sergeant Major Herbert A. Friedman was discharged in 1995 after 26 years of honorable service.
-He has held numerous positions in the military, holds three military occupational specialties, several special skills identifiers, and is an honor graduate of the United States Army Sergeants Major Academy at Ft.
+He has held numerous positions in the military, holds three military occupational specialties, several special skills identifiers, and is an honor graduate of the United States Army Sergeants Major Academy (as of 2018, the Non-commissioned Officer’s Leadership Center of Excellence) at Ft.
 Bliss, Texas.

-He has 22 military awards and decorations and has graduated 26 military courses, including Psychological Operations, the First Sergeant's Course, and the Senior Battle Staff Course.
+He has 22 military awards and decorations and has graduated 26 military courses, including Psychological Operations, the First Sergeant's Course, The Military Instructor Course and the Senior Battle Staff Course.

 Since retirement he has been awarded New York State's most prestigious military medal, the Conspicuous Service Cross.
-He has also been awarded the Town of Hempstead Veterans Medal for his dedication "for the betterment of his brethren" and Nassau County's highest decoration, the Executive's Distinguished Service to Veterans Award.
+He has also been awarded the Town of Hempstead Veterans Medal for his dedication "for the betterment of his brethren" and Nassau County's highest decoration, the Executive's Distinguished Service to Veterans Award, the Nassau County Firefighters Veterans Medal of Valor, The New York City Fire Department’s Military Service Ribbon, and the Bellmore Volunteer Fire Department’s Veteran ribbon.

 HerbRugCG2.JPG (27082 bytes)